sohomsahaun/SnowState/README.md

 **SnowState** is a robust finite state machine for GameMaker Studio 2.3+.
 It's easy to set up and keeps the code neat and organized.
 No more managing a thousand different scripts for an object, it's all in one place!

-You can find downloadable yyz and yymps in the [Releases](https://github.com/sohomsahaun/SnowState/releases) tab.
+You can find downloadable .yyz (project file with demo) and .yymps (SnowState only) in the [Releases](https://github.com/sohomsahaun/SnowState/releases) tab.

 &nbsp;